rsyncOSX/RsyncUIdocs/content/post/configfiles.md

 description = "Where does RsyncUI stores the various configuration files." lastmod = "2020-10-23"
 +++
 RsyncUI stores its configurations, schedules and log records either as [property list files](https://en.wikipedia.org/wiki/Property_list) or [JSON](https://en.wikipedia.org/wiki/JSON) files.
 Default format is property list files, the user can change [the format to JSON](/post/json/).

-The storage of config files is default in `$HOME/.RsyncUI/macserialnumber`.
-Existing users of previous versions of RsyncUI can move configfiles from old localization (`Documents/Rsync/macserialnumber`) to new by selecting `Move` from the `File` menu of RsyncUI.
+The storage of config files is in `$HOME/.rsyncosx/macserialnumber`.
 In the `About` the used path for configuration files is shown.

-Configuration files are store in `$HOME/.RsyncUI/macserialnumber`.
+Configuration files are store in `$HOME/.rsyncosx/macserialnumber`.
 RsyncUI evaluates the computer mac serial number at startup.

-## Configurations as plist
+## Configurations as PLIST

 The default format is plist: